-Monitoring Class Action Filings
+Monitoring of Class Action Filings

 The System shall monitor the filing and settlement of securities class actions to determine whether the System may be a class member in any such litigation.
 Monitoring may be done by staff, the custodian, by retaining one or more law firms and/or a securities litigation consultant.
-Staff shall make a determination of the System's level of interest in the litigation, based on its own monitoring, or based on a recommendation from a firm or service that is monitoring securities litigation on the System's behalf.
+Staff shall initially determine the System's level of interest to participate in litigation based on the following policies.